jeremyjpj0916/fidelity-atp/README.md

 3. **Command Errors**
    - Ensure all required parameters are provided
    - Verify parameter values are in the correct format

-## Performance Considerations

-- The Go implementation typically offers better performance for repeated trades
-- For larger orders, using the `--repeat` parameter can help distribute your orders over time
-- Adjust the `--min_pause` and `--max_pause` values based on market conditions

 ## Security